syaamkhandaker/CS6675HW2/README.md

 ## Scalability:

-Given the super quick latency of searching for files, the website is somewhat scalable.
-Many people could access this website at the same time and send and receive files as they please.
-However, a lot of the functionalities fall off once larger files are starting to be uploaded at scale.
+Given the system was built as a web app, there are a lot of perks such as being super easy to scale this product to others.
+Many people are able to access this url at the same time.
+However, mainly where it falls of at is how fast people are able to query their requests.
+The latency that we achieved was with files that were only 3 bytes big.
+This means that if we had much bigger files in the megabyte or gigabyte range, it would take much more significant time to query.
+Therefore, my service is not extremely scalable for a large population of users who are uploading large files.
+Instead, this system is more meant for a few users who are hoping to share a small amount of files amongst each other.

 ## Reliability:

 A lot of my peer to peer system seems to be reliable due to a lot of guardrails in place.
-However,

 ## Anonymity:

+This service's anonymity depends on what type of data or tracking that peerjs might be doing.
+In addition to that, with the dependency, some developers are able to see all open connections currently, events that happened for closed peers, and are able close listening services.
+However, all of this really depends on how well the website gets deployed on the internet.
+In the case that lots of security protocols are in place, we'll have a high chance that every user is anonymous.
+In the case that the deployment isn't super secure, hackers and other developers can probably more easily take advantage of peerjs and attempt to exploit the services.